How Aung San Suu Kyi, arrested Myanmar leader, went from Nobel Peace Prize to pariah

 Exile and house arrest

-Suu Kyi was born on June 19, 1945, at the tail end of World War II.
+Suu Kyi was born June 19, 1945, at the tail end of World War II.
 Her father, Aung San, was a political leader who helped Myanmar, also known as Burma, chart its independence from Britain.
 Aung San was assassinated in 1947, less than a year before the country’s independence.

 Myanmar’s powerful military, known as “Tatmadaw,” dominated the initial attempts at democracy in the country and, after a military coup in 1962, a military junta was installed that would last for decades.